 While students typically take four years to earn their bachelor’s degree in finance, many factors can impact a student’s program length.
 Those enrolled part time take closer to five years to earn their bachelor’s degree in finance.
 Part-time enrollment attracts many students needing more flexibility with their schedule.
 Some programs require students to hold full-time enrollment status and follow along in a cohort format, completing their program at a defined time.

 Some colleges and universities feature accelerated online programs, allowing students to double up on credits to finish in three years, sometimes even less.
 On average, bachelor’s students complete 120 credits of coursework.
-Students meet with their academic adviser to devise a study plan, selecting how many credits to enroll in each semester, which determines overall program length.
+Students meet with their academic advisor to devise a study plan, selecting how many credits to enroll in each semester, which determines overall program length.

 Courses in an Online Finance Bachelor’s Program